CDLUC3/ezid/doc/apidoc.2.rst

                             publicly available.
 If an embargo period
-                            is in effect, use the year when the embargo period ends.
+                            is in effect, use the year when the embargo period ends. datacite.resourcetype    The general type and, optionally, specific type of the data.
+The general type must be one of the controlled vocabulary terms defined in the DataCite Metadata Scheme:

+                            - Collection
+                            - Dataset
+                            - Event
+                            - Film
+                            - Image
+                            - InteractiveResource
+                            - Model
+                            - PhysicalObject
+                            - Service
+                            - Software
+                            - Sound
+                            - Text

+                            Specific types are unconstrained.
+If a
+                            specific type is given, it must be separated from the general type by a forward slash ("/"), as in:

+                            - Image/Photograph
    ======================== ===========================================

    As a special case, an entire XML document adhering to the DataCite